 The AVG includes federal requirements for institutions to follow to avoid awarding with invalid ISIRs.
 One specific requirement relates to an institution's assumed knowledge of certain federal income tax matters.
-The following was taken from page AVG-132 of the 2020-21 AVG:
+The following was taken from page AVG-94 of the 2021-22 AVG:

 Financial aid administrators do not need to be tax experts, yet there are some issues that even a layperson with basic tax law information can evaluate.
-Because conflicting

-- (1) whether a person was required to file a tax return and - (2) what the correct filing status for a person should be.
+Because conflicting data often involve such information, FAAs must have a fundamental understanding of relevant tax issues that can considerably affect the need analysis.
+You are obligated to know: (1) whether a person was required to file a tax return and (2) what the correct filing status for a person should be.
 For example, an FAA who notices that a dependent student's parents, who are married and live together, have each filed as head of household (which offers a greater tax deduction than filing single or married) must ask if that is the right status.
 [IRS] Publication 17 explains...the criteria a person must meet to file as head of household.
 Resolution of the conflict could be the parents refiling and submitting a copy of the amended return or a reasonable explanation of why there really is no conflict under IRS rules.